RajaAkashk/Flights-and-Blogs-Site/README.md

-<p>This is flighs and blog website i am working on it is right now only open in desktop.  </p>
+<p>This is flights and blog website i am working on it is right now only open in desktop.  </p>